By: CostQuest’s Communications Team on behalf of CostQuest Associates.

 About CostQuest Associates

 CostQuest Associates (CQA) has long led the communications industry in the knowledge of broadband economics, including costs, network modeling, telecommunications economics, and regulation.
-CQA has now applied its communications knowledge and advanced data science to develop the most accurate data to support business decisions and policies related to broadband deployment.
-CQA has offices in Cincinnati, Ohio, and Seattle, Washington.
+CostQuest has now applied its communications knowledge and advanced data science to develop the most accurate data to support business decisions and policies related to broadband deployment.
+CostQuest has offices in Cincinnati, Ohio, and Seattle, Washington, a presence in Washington D.C., and a network of experts across the U.S.